Strategy

 Then you risk having your wages garnished, a lien filed against your home and other assets seized to satisfy the judgment.
 Unfortunately, if a default judgment is entered, the only option for most people may be to file bankruptcy.
 That should never happen.

-If you are not able to pay our fees, no worries; just let us know and we’ll try to work out a payment arrangement that works for you.
+If you are not able to pay our fee, no worries; just let us know and pay what you can.
+We will still try to help.
 We really do want to eliminate medical debt.

 Disclaimer